spatie/docs.spatie.be-old/resources/views/laravel-blade-x/v2/under-the-hood/from-bladex-to-blade.md

 After that conversion Blade will compile (and possibly cache) that view.

-Because all this happens before any html is sent to the browser, client side frameworks like Vue.js will never see the original html you wrote (with the custom tags).
+Because all this happens before any HTML is sent to the browser, client side frameworks like Vue.js will never see the original html you wrote (with the custom tags).